 Adding the Disqus Comment System to WordPress

+What is Disqus?
 Disqus, pronounced “discuss,” is an offsite comment management solution for WordPress and many other CMS platforms.
-Users who experience high comment volume, particularly high spam comment volume may be tempted to use this kind of system.
-Disqus stores and manages comments on a third-party server for lightweight access, and offers configuration options beyond what comes baked into WordPress.
+Users who experience high comment volume, particularly high spam comment volume, may be tempted to use this kind of system.
+The Disqus commenting system stores and manages comments on a third-party server for lightweight access, and offers configuration options beyond what comes baked into WordPress.

 What Does WordPress Offer for Comment Management?

 By default, WordPress has two primary settings for comments: On, and Off.
 Once you have determined you do want to use comments on your posts, you then have some options for moderation and pagination: Do you want to show 5 comments per page or 500?
 Do you want to allow users who have commented before to post comments without moderation?
 Do you want to automatically blacklist comments using spammy or inappropriate words?